synaps-io/synaps-go/README.md

 Congratulations, you're now all set!

 Remember to keep it secure by:
-- Verifying the presence of a secret in the query parameters.
-This step ensures that you are exclusively receiving events from Synaps, as shown in the [example](https://github.com/synaps-hub/synaps-sdk-go/blob/main/README.md?plain=1#L192) below.
+- Verifying that the secret in the query parameters is matching the one given to you on the manager.
+This step ensures that you are exclusively receiving events from Synaps, as shown in the [example](https://github.com/synaps-hub/synaps-sdk-go/tree/refactor/exemple-and-error-handling#handle-webhook) below.
 - Utilizing HTTPS to establish a secure communication channel.
 This practice ensures the confidentiality and integrity of the data being exchanged.

 ## API Reference